kybr/MAT201B-2019/docs/setup.md

 Note that the first command will not work if you take it literally.
 You must decide for yourself what _path/to/your/folder/for/this/class_ should be.

+**To get updates** to the course repository, we say on the Terminal:

+    cd path/to/MAT201B-2019
+    git pull
+    git submodule update --init --recursive

+The first command ensures that _MAT201B-2019_ is the current working directory and the second command synchronizes your local repository with the one on Github.
+The final command above gets changes _recursively_ all submodules of _MAT201B-2019_.
+This is necessary when I change allolib

 # Create your Github repository